 Do you offer any other music services?

-Yes, I have an ear-training class that meets once a month, and offer guitar lessons.
-Aside from coaching full bands, I also work in the recording studio with clients who want a voice coach present to help them achieve the sound they are looking for on their demo or album.
-I also hold two student recitals a year and occasionally work to host public performances at local venues, so that students can have a chance to sing in front of an audience.
+Yes, aside from coaching full bands, I also work in the recording studio with clients who want a voice coach present to help them achieve the sound they are looking for on their demo or album.
+I also hold a few student concerts a year and occasionally try to host public performances at local venues, so that students can have a chance to sing in front of an audience.

 What kind of things do you work on with pop/rock singers?

 Each student has a unique sound that they want to achieve.
 I tailor the lesson towards what the student needs.
-Some examples of things that we might work on: Belt/mix, improvisation, vocal registers, vocal health, warm-up routines, mic technique, preparing / performing songs, audition preparations, rehearsal techniques, and much more...
+Some examples of things that we might work on: Vocal Health, belt/mix, improvisation, vocal registers, warm-up routines, mic technique, preparing / performing songs, audition preparations, rehearsal techniques, and much more...

 Are you available to help me in the studio with my vocals while I am recording?

 Yes, please contact for current rates.

 I think I damaged my voice, can you help me?If you think you have damaged your voice I encourage you to make an appointment with a doctor / speech pathologist / otolaryngology specialist.
 A qualified voice teacher's job is to help you prevent damage, and help rebuild after the doctor okays it, if you already hurt your voice.